gradlex-org/maven-plugin-development/sample/README.md

 # Usage sample

-This folder contains a sample for how to build a Maven plugin using the `de.benediktritter.maven-plugin-development` Gradle plugin and how to publish the Maven plugin in a way that it can be consumed from a Maven build.
+This folder contains a sample for how to build a Maven plugin using the `org.gradlex.maven-plugin-development` Gradle plugin and how to publish the Maven plugin in a way that it can be consumed from a Maven build.

 ## Introduction